-A wrongful death attorney helps surviving family members seek compensation for the death of a person resulting from a wrongful act.
+A wrongful death lawyer helps surviving family members seek compensation for the death of a person resulting from a wrongful act.
 This could be due to an oversight, carelessness, negligence, and or even a deliberate act.

 Nearly anyone experiencing the death of a loved one needs support and aid.
 It’s hard to think clearly and perform basic tasks, much less sue the person responsible.
 A call to one of our wrongful death lawyers in Los Angeles can take the burden of pursuing justice off your back.

 People hire a wrongful death lawyer to get compensation for the pain and suffering caused by a loss of life.
 Sometimes, the deceased person may have been a family’s financial provider.

 If someone’s negligence (a person or a business) contributed to an accident that resulted in the death of a family member, you may be able to file a wrongful death claim and receive a hefty settlement.

 In some cases, a defendant is tried in a criminal court of law and is found innocent of criminal charges.
 However, a wrongful death lawyer could help the plaintiff prove the defendant is guilty of wrongful death charges.